Change Has Become Necessary

 The Automation of Mobile Marketing

 Automation.
 For some, the word itself conjures up job security anxieties and nightmares, but when it comes to efficiency, effectiveness, and saving time and resources, it’s tough to beat.
 Mobile marketing automation refers to the use of technology to automate various tasks and processes related to mobile advertising and promotions.
-Here are a few methods/examples:
+Here are a few automation tools:

-Push Notifications
+Sending Push Notifications

 It’s great when a customer downloads your business’s app, but what about when they’re not actively using it?
 That's where push notifications come in.
-Push notifications can reach users, even if the app is closed, to provide updates or alerts, such as new content or special offers.
+Push notifications can reach and engage users, even if the app is closed, to provide updates or alerts, such as new content or special offers.
 When this is automated, it will send personalized, timely messages directly to a user's mobile device.

 Geofencing